vuejs/it.vuejs.org/src/api/index.md

 ### debounce

-- **Limited to:** directives that expect `Funzione` valores, e.g. `v-on`
+- **Limitato a:** Direttive that expect `Funzione` valores, e.g. `v-on`

 - **Argomenti:**
-  - `{Number} [wait] - Predefinito: 300`
+  - `{Numero} [wait] - Predefinito: 300`

 - **Utilizzo:**

-  Wrap the handler to debounce it for `x` milliseconds, where `x` is the argument.
+  Wrap the handler to debounce it for `x` milliseconds, where `x` is the Argomento.
 Predefinito wait time is 300ms.
 A debounced handler will be delayed until at least `x` ms has passed after the call moment; if the handler is called again before the delay period, the delay period is reset to `x` ms.

 - **Esempio:**